Series "PSE" Part 2: "About Electrical Appliances"

-What is "PSE" in AC/DC power adapters—desktop & wall-mount types and switching power supplies?
-This is the second installment in a series that explains it clearly.
+What is "PSE" in AC adapters and switch-mode power supplies?
+This is the second installment in a series that explains it clearly once again.

-Explanation Revisited: What is the Electrical Appliance and Material Safety Act (PSE)?
+Explanation of the Electrical Appliance and Material Safety Act and PSE

 Please refer to the link below for the previous newsletter.

-This time, we will explain the "electrical appliances" subject to PSE.
+This time, we will explain the "electrical appliances" to which PSE is applied.

-The "electrical appliances" defined by the Electrical Appliance and Material Safety Act include our AC/DC Power Adapters — Desktop & Wall-Mount = DC power supplies as "specified electrical appliances", as well as "non-specified electrical appliances" such as televisions and air conditioners, totaling 457 items across 116 and 341 categories respectively.
+The "electrical appliances" defined by the Electrical Appliance and Material Safety Act include "specified electrical appliances", such as DC power supplies like the AC adapters handled by our company, and "non-specified electrical appliances" such as TVs and air conditioners.
+A total of 457 items are designated: 116 specified and 341 non-specified.

-Specified electrical appliances are considered to pose a high risk of danger due to their structure or usage, and include: ① items used unattended for long periods, ② items used by socially vulnerable people, and ③ items that come into direct contact with the human body.
+Specified electrical appliances are those considered highly likely to pose risks based on their structure or usage conditions, and include: (1) items used for long periods unattended, (2) items used by socially vulnerable individuals, (3) items that come in direct contact with the human body.

-PCs and printers are not treated as electrical appliances, and therefore fall outside the regulations of the Electrical Appliance and Material Safety Act.
+Note that devices such as personal computers and printers are not considered electrical appliances and thus fall outside the scope of the Electrical Appliance and Material Safety Act regulations.

 |---|---|---|